As an Amazon Associate I earn from qualifying purchases.

 Can You Flavor Chickpea Tofu?

 You can!
-While chickpea tofu has far more delicious flavor than soy tofu, you can add different flavorings to this to keep things interesting.
+While chickpea tofu has a far more delicious flavor than soy tofu, you can add different flavorings to this to keep things interesting.
 A few ideas are:

 - Ginger – add approximately a quarter teaspoon of ground ginger to the flour and salt mixture at the beginning of the recipe.